razorpay/razorpay-magento/README.md

 ### FAQ

-Question: How to upgrade plugin using code.zip?
+## How to upgrade plugin using code.zip?
-Answer: Install the latest code.zip and replace all the contents of the code folder with the new code.zip content.
+Download the latest code.zip and replace all the contents of the code folder with the new code.zip content.
 Then follow the same steps which are there for installation through code.zip.

 ### Support